-As you visit the City, Statues of Bears are all over from key chains to stuff toys to souvenirs mugs, post cards to t-shirts you’ll find it everywhere.
+As you visit the City, Statues of Bears are all over from key chains to stuff toys to souvenirs mugs, postcards to t-shirts you’ll find it everywhere.

-Means “Little Traffic Light Men” this is the Germany’s symbol of pedestrian Signals, you will notice it usually when crossing roads in the traffic lights instead of normal human figure like its gonna be like this as you see in the picture.
+Means “Little Traffic Light Men” this is Germany’s symbol of pedestrian Signals, you will notice it usually when crossing roads in the traffic lights instead of a normal human figure like its gonna be like this as you see in the picture.

-There was a time that this images was prohibited to be on the streets. but East Germans made a successful nostalgia movement which made the Ampelmannchen return to pedestrian crossing from then on it has become a Virtual Mascot.
+There was a time that this image was prohibited to be on the streets. but East Germans made a successful nostalgia movement which made the Ampelmannchen return to pedestrian crossing from then on it has become a Virtual Mascot.

 We passed by on this Ampelmannchen shop where all various types of pedestrian symbols around the world are shown, and souvenirs.